 According to the aforementioned

 Redbook article, being preoccupied with other people and their needs might be a sign that you are unhappy in your marriage.
 The reality is that women often naturally take on the role of caretakers and end up losing parts of their own identity in the process.
 But if you are still well aware of your own sense of needs and not getting distracted by putting other people's needs ahead of your own constantly, then your relationship may be fine.
 It is not a bad thing if you put your partner ahead of yourself — sometimes.
 Remember, it is all about healthy compromises throughout your relationship as you both allow each other room to grow and evolve.

 Has spending time together become a complete a chore to the point that you actually prefer to be alone?
 If that's the case, then your marriage might indeed be in trouble, according to the previously mentioned YourTango article.
 But simply enjoying the time you get alone isn't a sign that you are headed for a divorce.
 Many great couples take the time to pursue their individual hobbies and interests, and it doesn't mean that they are heading for a rough patch.
 For instance, if one of you is an introvert, he or she may want to spend a quiet afternoon reading a book or playing video games while you go out to brunch with friends or take yourself to a movie that your partner won't enjoy.
 Enjoying the time you spend apart helps you come together and enjoy time together, too.

-failure," relationship specialist Rachel A. Sussman, LCSW, said to Good Housekeeping.
+failure," relationship specialist not Rachel A. Sussman, LCSW, said to Good Housekeeping.
 "Think of a therapist as a health care professional who is going to help you come up with ideas on how to make your marriage better — in a way you never thought of."